NuGet/docs.microsoft.com-nuget/docs/consume-packages/installing-signed-packages.md

 ## Configure package signature requirements

-*NuGet 4.9.0+ and Visual Studio version 15.9 and later*
+*NuGet 4.9.0+ and Visual Studio version 15.9 and later on Windows*

 You can configure how NuGet clients validate package signatures by setting the `signatureValidationMode` to `require`.